 From conception to installation, many of these monumental bronze sculptures take months to create.
 Matthew uses the 2,000-year-old “lost wax” bronze-casting process to create his artwork.
 This multi-stage process calls for painstaking precision.

-Many of Matthew’s custom monumental sculptures are created through the art of bronze casting.
-Each sculpture begins as a figure molded out of oil-based clay, a pliant material which gives the artist ample opportunities to make alterations.
-(To give some perspective about the amount of clay needed for a project, a seven-foot figure calls for around 50 pounds of clay.)
+Each sculpture starts out as a figure molded out of oil-based clay — a pliant material which offers ample opportunities to make alterations.
+(To give some perspective regarding the amount of clay needed for a project, a seven-foot figure calls for around 50 pounds of clay.)
 For large monumental sculptures that need additional base support — for example, human figures in motion — a skeletal base, called an armature, is fashioned out of steel and foam, with the clay applied on top.
-To find out more about the bronzing process, check out our blog post on the bronzing casting technique.